carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 code, to compiling, loading, and executing it.
 After the basics are down, more advanced features are discussed.

+This document deals with the legacy pass manager.
+LLVM is transitioning to the new pass manager, which has its own way of defining passes.
+For more details, see :doc:`WritingAnLLVMNewPMPass`.

 Quick Start --- Writing hello world
 ===================================